Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2023.1.md

 <span style="font-size: 22px; ">Get Account_LOAN</span> *API Explorer > Accounts > Account Service*

-- Updated to return the customer account type code that will allow an account to be identified as either a consumer or a corporate account when a customer has both under the same profile.
+- Updated to return the customer account type code that will allow an account to be identified as either a consumer or a corporate account when a customer has both under the same profile

 <!-- type: tab -->
 <p style="font-size: 24px; font-weight: bold;">What's New </p>